arkime/arkimeweb/_posts/rules/2021-03-15-drop-localhost.md

 ---
 title: Example Truncate PCAP localhost
-description: 'Example rules that will drop all localhost packets after the first 20.
-Two rules are needed so we drop traffic both from and to localhost.'
+description: 'Drop all localhost packets after the first 20.
+Two rules are needed so we drop traffic both to and from localhost.'
-tags: maxPacketsToSave fieldSet
+tags: maxPacketsToSave fieldSet localhost
 ---

 ```